Statin-induced and fluoroquinolone-induced ligament and tendon injuries

 We see many patients who have joint pain and are on medications for other health challenges.
 Among these other health challenges are high cholesterol.
 High Cholesterol and statin medication use has been implicated in some studies as presenting a challenge to soft tissue healing in damaged joints.
 Among these soft tissues are the tendons that connect muscles to bones.
 The benefits, side-effects, and even the worthiness of taking statins have been under constant attack in recent years.
 We will not tackle the great statin debate in this article.
 What we will look at is if you are trying to repair a damaged tendon, will statin usage present a problem.

-In our clinics, we use simple dextrose Prolotherapy injections as a healing stimulant in damaged joints and spine.
+In our clinic, we use simple dextrose Prolotherapy injections as a healing stimulant in damaged joints and spine.
 The simple injection is a “reset” or “reboot,” to help a stalled healing process.
 One of the rests Prolotherapy helps with is tendon healing.
 If tendons do not heal or are compromised, muscles weaken, muscles atrophy, you lose strength and function.

 Over the past few years, there has been a concern in the medical research community that statin usage, as prescribed for high cholesterol, may cause tendon damage.
 We do get emails about tendon damaged induced by medications and people asking us what we can do to help them.
 Our answer is to rebuild the problem tendon with Prolotherapy injections.
 But what if you are currently taking statins, will this cause of problems in getting the most benefit out of regenerative medicine injections?
 Likely no. But let’s explore the research.

 In late 2018, researchers in the Czech Republic reported these observations in the Czech journal Internal Medicine: (1)